 Restoring Your Even, Symmetrical Bust

 A breast reduction in Los Angeles can help patients enjoy a more even bust in a wide variety of scenarios.
-If you’ve undergone a mastectomy procedure as part of your breast cancer treatment, and wish to undergo autologous reconstruction, breast reconstruction can effectively create a more symmetrical appearance in the other breast.
-Still, other patients might be interested in breast reduction for cosmetic purposes or due to issues like back pain and other forms of discomfort.
+If you have undergone a mastectomy as part of your breast cancer treatment and are considering autologous reconstruction, breast reconstruction can effectively enhance symmetry with the other breast.
+Additionally, some patients may seek breast reduction for cosmetic reasons or to alleviate discomfort, such as back pain.

 Should I Consider a Breast Reduction?

-Breast reduction is often considered when one or both of the breasts are overly large.
-When a reduction is performed on just a single breast, it can significantly increase the sense of symmetry between both breasts, restoring the patient’s body confidence and overall sense of satisfaction with her silhouette.
+Breast reduction is frequently considered when one or both breasts are excessively large.
+A reduction on a single breast can significantly enhance the sense of balance between both breasts, ultimately restoring the patient's body confidence and overall satisfaction with her figure.

 Preparing for Your Procedure